giantswarm/docs/src/content/guides/installing-optional-ingress-controller/index.md

 allows you full control to choose which and how many ingress controllers you want to run on your cluster.

-### Which releases do not ship with an ingress controller?
+## Which releases do not ship with an ingress controller

 Currently only clusters on our AWS installations that have a release version newer than `10.0.0` ship by default without an ingress controller.